Nangnang fish

-Nangnang fish, also known as Brycinus nurse, or Onang nang is a species of fish found in Pakwach district, West Nile region along the Nile.
-The fish species are only found in Pakwach.
-The fish are deep-fried in hot oil and consumed by the local community and travelers plying the Kampala-Arua highway.
+Nangnang fish, also known as Brycinus nurse, or Onang nang or Ragogi, is a species freshwater fish in the family Alestidae.
+It is widely distributed in East Africa and is harvested as food in parts of Uganda, including Pakwach district, West Nile sub-region along the Nile Basin.
+The fish is locally processed and consumed, and contributes to households income and regional fish trade.
+The fish areis deep-fried in hot oil and consumed by the local community and travelers plying the Kampala-Arua highway.
 The fish provides a source of income to vendors and their families.